Leadership: Positive reinforcement

 B. F. Skinner is the father of behavior modification and developed the concept of positive reinforcement.
-Positive reinforcement occurs when a positive stimulus is presented in response to a behavior, increasing the likelihood of that behavior in the future.
+Positive reinforcement occurs when a positive stimulus is presented in response to a behavior, which increases the likelihood of that behavior in the future.
 The following is an example of how positive reinforcement can be used in a business setting.
 Assume praise is a positive reinforcer for a particular employee.
 This employee does not show up to work on time every day.
 The manager decides to praise the employee for showing up on time every day the employee actually shows up to work on time.
 As a result, the employee comes to work on time more often because the employee likes to be praised.
 In this example, praise (the stimulus) is a positive reinforcer for this employee because the employee arrives at work on time (the behavior) more frequently after being praised for showing up to work on time.
-Positive reinforcement coined by Skinner enables a behavior to be repeated in a positive manner, and on the other hand a negative reinforcer is repeated in a way that is not as plausible as the positive.

-The use of positive reinforcement is a successful and growing technique used by leaders to motivate and attain desired behaviors from subordinates.
+Positive reinforcement is a successful technique used by leaders to motivate and attain desired behaviors from subordinates.
 Organizations such as Frito-Lay, 3M, Goodrich, Michigan Bell, and Emery Air Freight have all used reinforcement to increase productivity.
-Empirical research covering the last 20 years suggests that reinforcement theory has a 17 percent increase in performance.
+Empirical research covering the last 20 years suggests that applying reinforcement theory leads to a 17 percent increase in performance.
 Additionally, many reinforcement techniques such as the use of praise are inexpensive, providing higher performance for lower costs.